April 20, 2006 - Severe chest pain is a serious symptom of that should never be ignored, but not all chest pain has a cardiac cause.

 But cardiologist Nieca Goldberg, MD, warns that ruling out a cardiac cause, especially among women, is easier said than done.

 Women are more likely than men to have noncardiac chest pain.
-But they are also more likely to have heart diseaseheart disease-related chest pain that is not picked up by conventional diagnostic tests.
+But they are also more likely to have-related chest pain that is not picked up by conventional diagnostic tests.

 A coronary angiogram can miss a potentially life-threatening disorder called microvascular disease.
 In that disorder smaller arteries that supply blood to the heart may have plaque deposits that are spread out rather than form a major blockage.